erda-project/docs/docs/en/1.6/manual/dop/guides/deploy/resource-management.md

 ## Resource Summary

-Go to **DevOps Platform > Joined Projects > O&M > Resource Summary** to view the resource summary, including the number of instances, CPU and memory.
+Go to **DevOps Platform > Projects > Resource Summary** to view the resource summary, including the number of instances, CPU and memory.
 Click the indicator to sort application resources in ascending or descending order.

 ![](http://terminus-paas.oss-cn-hangzhou.aliyuncs.com/paas-doc/2022/01/20/857bfbda-9475-4632-894d-6bd2ab78ce1e.png)